 - p.
 77: On the correlation between the gifts and the rewards, I should mention in the text or in the note that I am basing my interpretation on the simple language of the sutra text itself, although the commentaries on T. 701 (both T. 1793 and 2780) list these correlations in a more convoluted way.

 - p.
 99–100: I misidentified the origin of these food taboos, which mostly consist of Indian ideas.
 The main point of this section — i.e., the authors’ use of domesticating translation terms — still holds.
 I should add to footnote 11 a citation to Caraka Sū 26.84.

 - bibliography entries for T. 1793 and 2780: I should change the English translation of the sutra title to match the entry for T. 701.

 ‘On Eliminating Disease’: Translations of the Medical Chapter from the Chinese Versions of the Sutra of Golden Light

 Revised, corrected version published in Salguero 2017, ch.
 4.

 “‘Treating Illness’: Translation of a Chapter from a Medieval Chinese Buddhist Meditation Manual by Zhiyi (538–597)”

 Revised, corrected version published in Salguero 2017, ch.
 37.

 “‘A Flock of Ghosts Bursting Forth and Scattering’: Healing Narratives in a Sixth-Century Chinese Buddhist Hagiography”

 p.
 89: In the print version of the article, a copyeditor erroneously replaced CE with BC in the first sentence of the article.
-This was changed to AD in the PDF version.
+This was changed to AD by the press in the online version.